hellobloom/vc/packages/vc-data/docs/docs/getting-started.md

 ---
 id: getting-started
 title: Getting Started
-hide_title: true
+hide_title: false
 ---

 ![VC Data](link to image)

 # VC Data

-The specification for Verifiable Credential data, referred to as `credentialSubject` in the VC data model.
-Learn the building blocks of VC data and how to generate and interpret VC schemas.
+This repository contains the suggested specification for Verifiable Credential data, referred to as `credentialSubject` in the VC data model.
+In general, these schemas are based on [schema.org](https://schema.org) base types such as [Person](https://schema.org/Person) and [Organization](https://schema.org/Organization), with custom extensions for concepts not described by schema.org.

 ## Installation

 ```
 npm install --save @bloomprotocol/{{PACKAGE_NAME}}
 ```